Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

 2.  **Invariant Property:** Certain properties of the input should remain unchanged after the operation.
     - Example: The size of a collection after mapping/transformation, sum of balance of two accounts after a transfer from one of the accounts to the other one, left and right hand side of an account balance sheet.
-    - Another common example of the invariant property is demonstrated in this [QuteBrowser Source Code](https://github.com/qutebrowser/qutebrowser/blob/43fa657f55c08256c1f8fe39b9c1348f499f4831/tests/unit/utils/test_utils.py#L933) the invariant property here is that the code should not throw any unexpected errors when parsing any text input.
+    - Another common example of the invariant property is demonstrated in this [QuteBrowser Source Code](https://github.com/qutebrowser/qutebrowser/blob/43fa657f55c08256c1f8fe39b9c1348f499f4831/tests/unit/utils/test_utils.py#L933).
+The invariant property here is that the parsing function should not throw any unexpected errors when parsing any text input.
 This is a good property to begin with if you are not sure of what property describes your system.

 3. **Idempotence Property:** Applying an operation multiple times has the same effect as applying it once.